merteldem1r/AlgoStruct/README.md

 ### 1.7) Scope Resolution

+In programming, scope refers to the **context within which a variable or function is accessible**.
+C++ has several scopes, such as **global scope, local scope, class scope, and namespace scope**.
+When a variable or function is declared, it exists within a specific scope, and that scope defines where it can be accessed.

 - What is :: operator and Scope Resolution
 - Accessing Global Variables
 - Defining Class Member Functions Outside the Class